wineslab/boston_twin/README.md

 ![alt text](images/workflow.png "Workflow")

-BostonTwin contains the 3D models of the structures [1] and of the antennas [2] in Boston, MA, and relies on [Sionna]<https://nvlabs.github.io/sionna/> to provide a realistic characterization of the propagation of the electromagnetic signal in the area.
+BostonTwin contains the 3D models of the structures [1] and of the antennas [2] in Boston, MA, and relies on [Sionna](<https://nvlabs.github.io/sionna/>) to provide a realistic characterization of the propagation of the electromagnetic signal in the area.

 The API offers geo-referencing tools to interact with and manipulate the digital twin.
 Please refer to the `bostontwin_demo` Jupyter Notebook to see how to use BostonTwin.

-## Documentation
+[//]: # "## Documentation"
+[//]: # "Please refer to the Jupyter notebook"

 ## Data